Notary Public

 4. Date of the “signature of applicant” and date of the “Notary Public” signature do not match.
 You must sign the application in the presence of SC notary and the notary must check applicant’s identity information and in applicant’s presence, affix his/her signature immediately after the applicants signing; therefore, making both dates and the same.
 By law, you must never sign a document and place it on someone’s desk to be signed later.
 You must complete another application and mail same back to this office, along with your check or money order.

-8. All applicants must be original.
+8. All applications must be original.
 No copies will be accepted.

 9. The South Carolina Secretary of State Office has the current and most up to date application form.
 Please use this form only.
 No other application forms will be accepted.

-10. All signatures must be printed legibly under the signed names.
-Notary’s signatures must be legible and able to read easily.
-Addresses must also be legible and include fully city/town name, not abbreviations (Ex: MB, NMB).
+10. All signatures must be printed legibly under the signed names and MUST MATCH.
+All signatures must be legible and able to read easily.
+Addresses must also be legible and include the full city/town name, not abbreviations (EX; MN, NMB).

 11. Please do not include any other identity documentation, copies, or the address list of Delegation offices with your check and application.